ayyoung994/Benchmarking-AlphaFold_JCIM/MMGBSA/02_5FWJ_apo/README.md

 ## Notes

-The receptor group for this apo system was defined from the JmjC Chain B region without including metal or cofactor groups.
-Although this system is labeled `02_5FWJ_apo`, the MM/GBSA workflow used `DOL` as the ligand group for the corresponding replica setup.
+- The receptor group for this system was defined from the JmjC chain B region without including crystallographic metal-ion groups.
+- The ligand group was `DOL`.
+- The internal label `apo` is retained in file and folder names for workflow continuity.
+In the manuscript, this system is described as **5FWJ metal-depleted**.
+- MM/GBSA values are provided as protocol-dependent endpoint-energy descriptors and should not be interpreted as absolute binding affinities or evidence of ligand potency.